-2020 Regulations Misuse of Drugs (Cannabis) Regulations 2020 Active Part/ Product Biomass Harvested cannabis plant material (excluding fibres and hemp hurds) Cannabis Any plant of the genus Cannabis Cannabinoids Chemicals, whether psychoactive or not, obtained through the cultivation of cannabis.
+2020 Regulations Misuse of Drugs (Cannabis) Regulations 2020 Active Part/ Product Any part of the cannabis plant or cannabis derived product that contains more than trace amounts of controlled cannabinoids Biomass Harvested cannabis plant material (excluding fibres and hemp hurds) Cannabis Any plant of the genus Cannabis Cannabinoids Chemicals, whether psychoactive or not, obtained through the cultivat of cannabis.
 Cannabinoids include THC and CBD Cannabis Derived Products Cannabis products that are created using a manufacturing licence CBD Cannabidiol, a cannabinoid - not a controlled cannabinoid CBN Cannabinol Commission The decision-making board of the GSC Controlled Cannabinoids Cannabinol (CBN) Tetrahydro derivatives of cannabinol 3-alkyl homologues of cannabinol 3-alkyl homologues of tetrahydro derivatives of CBN Cultivation The activity of raising plants.
 Cultivation includes the planting of seed or seedlings as well as the pruning of plants DfE Isle of Man Department for Enterprise Extraction Process that removes cannabinoids from biomass e.g. by means of a solvent.
 The result of extraction is known in Isle of Man regulation as a preparation GSC Isle of Man GSC Inspectorate The staff of the GSC managed by the Chief Executive Key Personnel Anyone accountable for the operation of the business, e.g. the responsible person, directors of the licensee Manufacture The creation of a cannabis derived product using substances other than cannabis biomass POCA Proceeds of Crime Act 2008 Psychoactive Also psychotropic, affecting mental processes Responsible Person (RP) The person having overall accountability for licensing and compliance Source of Funds The vehicle used to fund a licensee's operation.
-Source of Wealth The activity used to generate the funds used to fund a licensee's operation THCA Tetrahydrocannabinolic Acid THC Tetrahydrocannabinol UN Single Convention United Nations Single Convention on Narcotic Drugs 1961, an international treaty that requires signatory countries to control narcotics in their territory.
+Source of Wealth The activity used to generate the funds used to fund a licensee's operation THCA Tetrahydrocannabinolic Acid THC Tetrahydrocannabinol UN Single Convention United Nations Single Convention on Narcotic Drugs 1961, an international treaty that requires signatory countries to control narcotics in their territory